Appealing a Denied Trademark Application in Armenia

-If any objections are raised by the Armenian Intellectual Property Agency (AIPA) at examination stage, the applicant will have the opportunity to persuade the examiner that the objections are not valid.
-If the objections relate to the goods and services listed in the specification, the applicant will be given the chance to make amendments to these.
+Initial Examination: If any objections are raised by the Armenian Intellectual Property Agency (AIPA) during the examination of a trademark application, the applicant has the opportunity to address these objections and persuade the examiner that they are not valid.
+Amendments to the goods and services listed in the specification can also be made if necessary.

-If a trademark application is rejected by the AIPA following the first examination the applicant can request a second examination within two months after having been notified of the rejection.
-The second examination will be performed within a two-month period and a decision will be issued either confirming the first decision or repealing it.
+First Examination Rejection: If the AIPA rejects a trademark application following the first examination, the applicant can request a second examination within two months from being notified of the rejection.
+The second examination will occur within a two-month period, resulting in a decision that either confirms or reverses the initial rejection.

-If an unfavorable decision is issued after the second examination it can be appealed to the Appellate Committee of the AIPA within three months after it has been served on the applicant.
+Second Examination Rejection: If an unfavorable decision is issued after the second examination, the applicant can appeal it to the Appellate Committee of the AIPA within three months from being served with the decision.

-Decisions of the first examiner, the second examiner and the Appellate Committee are all subject to an appeal to the Administrative Court within six months after they have been served on the applicant.
-The applicant has the choice if he or she wants to appeal the AIPA's decision directly to the Administrative Court or if he or she wants to have the AIPA’s decision first reviewed by the Appellate Committee and then file an appeal against that decision.
+Further Appeal to Administrative Court: Decisions made by the first examiner, second examiner, and the Appellate Committee can all be appealed to the Administrative Court within six months from being served on the applicant.
+The applicant can choose whether to appeal the AIPA's decision directly to the Administrative Court or first have the decision reviewed by the Appellate Committee and then file an appeal against that decision.

-The Administrative Court issues a decision which may be appealed to the Administrative Court of Appeals and then to the Court of Cassation.
+Legal Hierarchy: The Administrative Court's decision can itself be appealed.
+It may be further appealed to the Administrative Court of Appeals and subsequently to the Court of Cassation.

-The copyright in these pages and all other intellectual property and proprietary rights therein belongs to Vardanyan & Partners and all rights are reserved.
+Please note that all intellectual property and proprietary rights for this content belong to Vardanyan & Partners, and all rights are reserved.